OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

      - The display name for the lesson/unit in the outline
    * - Items
      - CourseOutlineNode[]
-     - Child nodes of this nod
+     - Child nodes of this node

 Additionally ``CourseOutlineContentNode`` objects add a ``src`` field